rnd7/awsm/README.md

 # AWSM
 The *AwesomeWaveSplineMachine* is a software synthesizer that utilizes, what I call, dynamic *WaveSpline* synthesis.
-For the nerds, this is basically the interpretation of a set of temporal ordered unitless time value pairs as parametric exponential interpolated one dimensional spline.
+For the nerds, this is basically the interpretation of a set of temporal ordered unitless time value pairs as parametric exponential interpolated one dimensional spline that you can modify in realtime.
 I wonder if no one has come up with something like this, but I could not find anything directly related.

-Check out the AwesomeWaveSplineMachine.
-Only tested on Chrome and Firefox.
-Will not work with older Browser.

-[AWSM - AwesomeWaveSplineMachine](https://rnd7.github.io/awsm/dist/index.html)
+Let me know if you stumbled upon similar projects.

 ## Purpose
-First of all: This is not a production ready music instrument!
+This is not a production ready music instrument!
 Some crucial features are missing, there are probably some bugs and you can expect audio clicks and glitches under some conditions.
-It's a proof of concept and a personal playground.
+It's still a proof of concept and always a personal playground.
+But yes, you can use it to make music.

+## Tryout

+The software is only tested on MacOS using Chrome and Firefox.
+In theory it is cross platform.
+It will probably not work with outdated or esoteric browsers.

+It is designed to support touch interaction and should work on some mobile devices.
+At least I could run it on a Android device.
+I had not time to test this extensively, so expect some bugs.
+I recommend using a desktop or laptop.

-Beware: You can scrap your speakers with this tool.
+**Beware:** You can scrap your speakers with this tool.
 You can literally melt the coil.
+Use it on your own risk!
+Make sure the `Wave` generator waveform always crosses zero within a sane amount of time.

+Click the link below to try out the AWSM synthesizer in your browser.

+[AWSM - AwesomeWaveSplineMachine](https://rnd7.github.io/awsm/dist/index.html)

 ## Motivation

+Curiosity and the joy of developing software that acts as tool for creative expression.
 When I read about the AudioWorklet replacing the ScriptProcessorNode I was excited to try out this technology.
 It overcomes the perfomance limitations the previous approach had.
 Perhaps finally sophisticated realtime audio in the browser.
 I wanted to give it a try.
 It felt like it was time for what is now the third revision of a synthesizer, where you can edit the waveform similar to a curve in the vector graphics program.

 ## Concept
 No sines, squares, triangles or sawtooths.
 I always liked the idea of manipulating the waveform directly.
 As mentioned this is not my first approach to this idea.
 I know, it takes more than an fancy oscillator to make a synthesizer fun to play with, but this was the starting point.